19 to Zero: Community activation

 On March 12, 2021, 19 to Zero hosted a webinar on vaccine hesitancy and COVID-19 conspiracy theories led by members of the Ontario COVID-19 Science Advisory Table, Queen's University, University of Waterloo and Alberta Children's Hospital.
 A fundraiser led by the University of Calgary raised $86,825 towards supporting 19 to Zero's efforts against COVID-19 misinformation, falling short of its $100,000 goal.
-Beginning in April 2021, the Calgary chapter of the World Economic Forum's Global Shapers initiative supported 19 to Zero by hosting town hall sessions on COVID-19 vaccines.
+Beginning in April 2021, the Calgary chapter of the World Economic Forum's Global Shapers Community initiative supported 19 to Zero by hosting town hall sessions on COVID-19 vaccines.

 Some of 19 to Zero's community engagement activities included handing out postcards with QR codes linking to available vaccination appointments.

 In August 2021, Shoppers Drug Mart announced it was providing funding to 19 to Zero in order to increase delivery of COVID-19 vaccines to target hesitant populations.
 19 to Zero also partnered with Suncor Energy, who contributed $150,000 to coordinate a local vaccination campaign.
 In October 2021, the group launched a new behaviour change campaign called "It's Never Too Late" following an "unprecedented surge" of admissions to intensive care units in Alberta.
-The campaign video was produced with to increase "stalled" vaccination rates, and was accompanied by billboard advertisements.
+The campaign video was produced with Emergence Creative to increase "stalled" vaccination rates, and was accompanied by billboard advertisements.

 Following Health Canada's approval of COVID-19 vaccines for children aged 6 months to 11 years old, 19 to Zero participated in an advertising campaign called "Max the Vax" alongside the Canadian Medical Association, York Region and the Ontario Association of Children's Aid Societies.
-In 2022, 19 to Zero received a $319,333 grant from the Public Health Agency of Canada's Immunization Partnership Fund to enhance the role of schools in promoting vaccine acceptance among students, their families and teachers.
+In 2022, 19 to Zero received a total of $480,000 in grant funding from the Public Health Agency of Canada's Immunization Partnership Fund to enhance the role of schools in promoting vaccine acceptance among students, their families, and teachers.

+Post-pandemic

+On September 25, 2024, the Government of Alberta announced a $1.5 new million partnership with 19 to Zero and the Alberta Cancer Foundation to deploy mobile lung cancer screening units to remote Alberta communities.

+Funding

+As a not-for-profit organization, 19 to Zero's activities are funded by government grants, corporate sponsorship and in-kind donations.
+Financial supporters include Alberta Children's Hospital, Alberta Health Services, Alberta Innovates, AstraZeneca, BD, Canadian Institutes of Health Research, City University of New York, GlaxoSmithKline, Heart and Stroke Foundation of Canada, Hill+Knowlton Strategies, Kantar Group, Merck, Moderna, Novavax, Pfizer, Public Health Agency of Canada, Sanofi, Shaw, McMaster University, Ontario College of Pharmacists, University of Calgary, University of Toronto, Western Economic Diversification and Women's College Hospital.